George Harrison Shull: Career and research

-Work with Luther Burbank

-Shull worked with Luther Burbank from 1906 to 1914 in an attempt to publish Burbank's plant work on the behalf of the Carnegie Institution.
-Ultimately unable to get Burbank's full cooperation, and finding that in the Luther Burbank Press's 1914 publication Luther Burbank: His Methods and Discoveries, Their Practical Application "considerable sections are almost word for word the same as my ... manuscript," Shull never published his work.
+Shull was also the founding editor of the scientific journal Genetics.

 Personal life

 Shull married Ella Amanda Hollar in July 1906.
 A daughter, Elizabeth Ellen, born May 8, 1907, did not survive her birth.
 Ella died two weeks later.
 All are buried in Santa Rosa, California, in the Santa Rosa Odd Fellows Cemetery.
 Shull married Mary Julia Nicholl on August 26, 1909.
 He and his second wife had six children (John Shull, Georgia Shull Vandersloot, Frederick Shull, David Shull, Barbara Shull Miller, and Harrison Shull).

 Death

 Shull died in Princeton on September 28, 1954.
 His cremains were buried in Santa Rosa, California where his first wife was buried.
 His second wife's remains were also buried there twelve years later.